 In light of the above resources, you must spare some of your time to visit the harbor.
 By standing strategically at the port, you will get to observe the surrounding environments.
 You will get to gaze at the beauty and even capture snapshots.

 Quench your historical knowledge with a visit to Ħal-Saflieni Hypogeum

 Inside the burial site are intricate carvings and wall paintings.
-They are breathtaking to gaze upon and also provide great opportunities for photography.
+They are breathtaking to gaze upon and also provide excellent opportunities for photography.
 Moreover, they also serve as a reminder of what ancient Malta used to be like.
 Your visit to the place shall bring these pleasant memories back to life.

 The Blue Grotto is a ‘must visit’ if you are a lover of nature and everything to do with landforms.
 While on the caverns, you will also get to enjoy the fresh breath of the adjacent sea breezes.
-This is not to forget capturing photos and videos.
+That is not to forget capturing photos and videos.

 Sunbathe and dine at the Ramla Bay